fratajcz/speos/docs/source/extension.rst

 Adding Mouse Knockout Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We obtained mouse knockout genes from the `Mouse Genome Database <http://www.informatics.jax.org/allele>`_, for more methologic details consult the method section of our `preprint <https://www.biorxiv.org/content/10.1101/2023.01.13.523556v1.full.pdf>`_.
+We obtained mouse knockout genes from the `Mouse Genome Database <http://www.informatics.jax.org/allele>`_, for more method details consult the method section of our `preprint <https://www.biorxiv.org/content/10.1101/2023.01.13.523556v1.full.pdf>`_.

 Mouse Knockout data is matched to the disease of a given run by the file :obj:`data/mgi/query_mapping.yaml`:obj:.
 An excerpt of this file shows you how the mapping has to look like: